ahmadshaugi81/f5-cis-and-nginx-kic-demo/nplus-kic-install/manifest/README.md

 ```
 </br>

-## Service Creation for NGINX Ingress Controller with HTTPS VS Offload on BIG-IP
+## Service Creation for NGINX Ingress Controller with HTTPS VS Offloading on BIG-IP

+**Notes:** _If you already creating BIG-IP VS from the step before this, make sure to delete it first before executing command below to prevent configuration conflicts._

-1. To create service to expose NGINX ingress controller:
+1. _(Skip if already created)_ To create service to expose NGINX ingress controller:
 ```
 kubectl apply -f np-svc-ingress.yaml
 ```